 How Fluoride Upsets Magnesium

 One of the culprits of dental hygiene is fluoride toothpaste.
-Although many propose this substance as a safe way to improve our teeth and protect our mouth, the actual studies are less convincing of this.
+Although many propose this substance as a safe way to improve our teeth and protect our mouth, the actual studies are less convincing.
 Fluoride is a neurotoxin.
-We’ve noted already that it leads to poorer oral health, and even causes behavioral issues in children.
+We have noted already that it leads to poorer oral health, and even causes behavioral issues in children.
 But it also upsets magnesium.

-Our Whitening Toothpaste formula contains 5-8um particle size, which our research chemists guarantee is effective for teeth.
-It is as close as we can to get to nano-hydroxyapatite while ensuring we keep things naturally derived.
+Our Whitening Toothpaste formula contains 5-8um hydroxyapatite particle size, which our research chemists guarantee is effective for teeth.
+It is as close as we can to get to nano-hydroxyapatite while ensuring we keep it naturally derived.
 Our hydroxyapatite is a crystalline powder, more of a needle/rod shape.
-It’s porous and non-abrasive.
-5% of our formula is made of this mineral.
-Since Hydroxyapatite helps remineralize teeth and is white itself, every brush whitens your beautiful set of chomps.
+It is porous and non-abrasive, and 5% of our formula is made of this mineral.
+Since hydroxyapatite helps remineralize teeth and is white itself, every brush whitens your beautiful set of teeth.